Best Budget Laptops for Working from Home

 RAM

 RAM is your multitasking muscle.
 It determines how many apps and browser tabs you can run before your laptop starts crawling.
 For basic WFH tasks, 4GB is the bare minimum in 2026.
-I’d push for 8GB if your budget allows it.
-The difference between 4GB and 8GB is night and day when you’re screen-sharing on Zoom while referencing a spreadsheet.
+8GB is worth the upgrade if your budget allows it.
+With 4GB, screen-sharing on Zoom while referencing a spreadsheet will stutter.
+With 8GB, it won’t.

 Processor